 - Americans started being Americans again.
 Flags were flown, songs were sung, and pride radiated where it had been dim.

 - People woke up to what really mattered.
 I left my job in search of more meaningful work.
-My then boyfriend proposed marriage a little over a month later.
 Time seemed to have a new sense of urgency, and expressing love and gratitude became much more effortless.

 - Prayers went out from around the globe.
 Energy researchers note that there was a surge of emotion around that day – love, kindness, and a collective uprising that hadn’t been seen before.